dojo/docs/developer/styleguide.rst

 Markup Guidelines
 ~~~~~~~~~~~~~~~~~

 Dojo's API documentation is written inline in the code, similar to JavaDoc.
-See the `Dojo Inline Documentation <util/doctools/markup>`_ for information on dojo's proprietary format.
+See the :ref:`Dojo Inline Documentation <util/doctools/markup>` for information on dojo's proprietary format.

 CSS
 ~~~